 Because chiropractors use nonsurgical methods of treatment and do not prescribe drugs, people across all age groups are increasingly becoming interested in chiropractic care.

-Employment of chiropractors is projected to grow 17% from 2014 to 2026, more than twice the national average for all occupations.
+Employment of chiropractors is projected to grow 7 percent from 2018 to 2028, faster than the average for all occupations.

 Chiropractors must get a Doctor of Chiropractic (D.C.) degree and a state license.
-Doctor of Chiropractic programs typically take 4 years to complete and require at least 3 years of undergraduate college education for admission.
+Doctor of Chiropractic programs typically take four years to complete and require at least three years of undergraduate college education for admission.